 People and Networks Matter - Enabling Sustainable Bioeconomy Transition 27-28 March 2019

 Transforming the current economy into a ‘new’ bioeconomy needs changed institutional frameworks at regional and national level, sensitive to and inclusive of placebased knowledge.
-This conference seeks to better understand the role of people and networks in this transition.
-Welcome to Karlstad 27-28 of March 2019!
+This conference in Karlstad 27-28 of March, aimed at better understanding the role of people and networks in this transition.

 New innovative products and services continue to emerge, which will further increase the demand for biomass.
 This transition leads to both an increased demand for landbased biomass and its multiple use.
 Important questions emerge: How to use the land?
 How can different interests be combined?

-At this conference, industry, academia and public organisations will discuss challenges and opportunities and the role of people and networks in the new bioeconomy era.
+At this conference, industry, academia and public organisations discussed challenges and opportunities and the role of people and networks in the new bioeconomy era.
 Overall, we need a better and nuanced understanding of the societal impacts of this transition in different contexts and for different stakeholders.

 - Interaction between practitioners, policy makers and academics